anquanscan/sec-tools/README.md

 [k8s-security-dashboard](https://github.com/k8scop/k8s-security-dashboard): A security monitoring solution for Kubernetes
 [TWAPT](https://github.com/MoisesTapia/TWAPT): Deploy your own lab of web application penetration testing with docker and docker-compose, webgoat, dvwap, bwapp and Juice Shop
 [dr_checker_4_linux](https://github.com/marcinguy/dr_checker_4_linux): Port of "DR.CHECKER : A Soundy Vulnerability Detection Tool for Linux Kernel Drivers" to Clang/LLVM 10 and Linux Kernel
 [violent-python3](https://github.com/EONRaider/violent-python3): Source code for the book "Violent Python" by TJ O'Connor.
 The code has been fully converted to Python 3, reformatted to comply with PEP8 standards and refactored to eliminate dependency issues involving the implementation of deprecated libraries.
+[SubDomainizer](https://github.com/nsonaniya2010/SubDomainizer): A tool to find subdomains and interesting things hidden inside, external Javascript files of page, folder, and Github.